What is tuberous sclerosis?

 - prenatal diagnostic testing – can check for the genetic change and will show if the baby has TSC.
 This can be done though chorionic villus sampling or amniocentesis

 - IVF with pre-implantation genetic diagnosis (PGD) – for women undergoing IVF, using IVF technology to test embryos for the genetic change before embryo implantation and pregnancy.

 Treatment for tuberous sclerosis

-- Anti-epileptic drugs – to treat the associated seizures.
-Medication needs to be carefully monitored to make sure the child isn’t over-sedated.
+- anti-epileptic medicines – to treat the associated seizures.
+Medication needs to be carefully monitored to make sure the child isn’t over-sedated

-- Occupational therapy – can help the child acquire coping skills and strategies.
+- occupational therapy – can help children acquire skills and strategies

 Where to get help